IN THE NEWS

 “I never dread the day that I will die/Because my sunset is somebody's morning sky,” Woody Guthrie wrote in his journal on April 17, 1942.
 More than six decades later those words became the bridge in “My Battle,” an unpublished Guthrie lyric set to music by the folk-rock singer-songwriter Jonatha Brooke and recorded on her 2008 album, “The Works.”
 That record was the focus of Ms. Brooke's 90-minute Lincoln Center American Songbook show, in celebration of Guthrie's centennial, in the Allen Room on Wednesday night.

-This year, this land with be Woody Guthrie's
+This year, this land will be Woody Guthrie's

 by Randy Lewis / LA Times